Azure/azure-service-bus/samples/DotNet/Microsoft.ServiceBus.Messaging/TopicsGettingStarted/README.md

       this.sendClient = TopicClient.CreateFromConnectionString(connectionString, topicName);
 ```

-The receive side is also not all that different, but since we#re using a preconfigured *Topic* with three existing subscriptions, we set up and
+The receive side is also not all that different, but since we're using a preconfigured *Topic* with three existing subscriptions, we set up and
 initialize three parallel receivers.
 To receive from a topic subscription, the simplest option is to use a ```SubscriptionClient``` initialized
 with a connection string.